slawqo/kaplonskipl/content/blog/neutron-where-is-my-packet-2.md

        valid_lft forever preferred_lft forever
 ```

-There are 2 ``qr-`` interfaces there because there are 2 subnets plugged into
+There are 2 `qr-` interfaces there because there are 2 subnets plugged into that
-that router (one IPv4 and one IPv6 subnet).
-There is also ``qg-`` interface,
+router (one IPv4 and one IPv6 subnet).
+There is also `qg-` interface, which is
-which is gateway to the external world for the router, but about that we will
+the gateway to the external world for the router, but about that we will talk
-talk later.
+later.

 Now, lets get back to the metadata request.
-In the ``qrouter-`` namespace there
+In the `qrouter-` namespace there
-is ``haproxy`` service running.
-This is ``Metadata proxy`` block in the picture
+is a `haproxy` service running.
+This is the `Metadata proxy` block in the picture
 above:

 ```bash